The 5 Best ETF Strategies to Maximise Your Investments

 Two well-known trends:

-- The “Sell in May and go away” phenomenon: Historically, US equities underperform between May and October compared to November-April.
+• The “Sell in May and go away” phenomenon: historically, US equities underperform between May and October compared to November-April.

-- Gold’s seasonal rise: Gold prices often climb in September and October due to high demand in India ahead of wedding season and Diwali.
+• Gold’s seasonal rise: gold prices often climb in September and October due to high demand in India ahead of wedding season and Diwali.

-Beginners could profit by buying a gold ETF like the SPDR Gold Trust (GLD) in late summer and closing the position a few months later.
+Beginners could make a profit by buying a gold ETF like the SPDR Gold Trust (GLD) in late summer and closing the position a few months later.
 However, seasonal trends aren’t guaranteed, so using stop-loss orders is advisable.

 Also read: Top 5 profitable strategies for cryptocurrency trading